 Both players should check the results published online are should contact us with corrections and omissions, particularly at the end of the round.
 Once the round report is issued the round is locked and results stand as is.
 No further corrections or additions will be accepted except in special circumstance and at the discretion of the organisers.

 Need to know how to play a tiebreak?
 Click here.

 Prizes and postage

-Prizes are offered to group winners and bonus prizes (including the option to of a can of tennis balls) to players who play and complete three matches by the advertised mid point of a round).
-Bonus prizes are a "bonus" of playing in the league and the organiser make no guarantees of players being available to play matches, or the total number of possible matches in a group.
+Prizes are offered to group winners and bonus prizes (including the option to of a can of tennis balls) to players who play and complete three matches to the approved format by the advertised mid point of a round.
+Bonus prizes are a "bonus" of playing in the league and the organisers make no guarantees of players being available to play matches, or the total number of possible matches in a group.
 Prize packages will be posted (2nd class Royal Mail) to the recipients.
 If packages are uncollected by the recipient from a post office or depot after a failure to deliver and returned to us, we reserve the right to ask for a payment to cover reposting.
 Bonus prizes must be claimed within 28 days of the offer being made.
 Prizes and bonus balls can only be posted within the UK.
 No cash alternatives can be offered.

 Your contact details and payments

 By consenting to play in the League you are authorising us to share your contact details with other members of the League.
 The information submitted will not be shared with third parties with the exception, at our discretion, tennis centre managers where matches are played.
 Your contact details will not otherwise be shared with third parties.
 As this is a public league, your name will appear on generally accessible tables of results and in end of round reports.
 We do not store credit card details nor do we share customer details with any 3rd parties